-Deserintier Detaila

-Description Details

-Car Make and Model

-Registration Number

-Import Details of Authorised Dealer / Parallel Importer / Self-Imported / Dealer is Unaware

-Car (delete as applicable)

-Name of Dealer

-Part III of the Consumer Protection (Fair Trading) Act (Lemon Law) only applies to a consumer's

-purchase(s) from a business .
+Description Details Car Make and Model Registration Number Import Details of Car Authorised Dealer / Parallel Importer / Self-Imported / Dealer is Unaware (delete as applicable) Name of Dealer Part III of the Consumer Protection (Fair Trading) Act (Lemon Law) only applies to a consumer's purchase(s) from a business .
 Hence, if you are purchasing the car on consignment or direct from another individual/consumer, you will not be covered under the Lemon Law.

-Projected Delivery another mutvidual/consumer, you will not be covered under the Lemon Law.

-Date

-Date

-Mileage of

-Pre-Owned Car km

-Where the car has a lower mileage with regular servicing, consumers can generally expect the car

-to be in better condition compared to a car with a higher mileage.
-Consumers may check with their dealer (next) selling the car if there are any corriging records qualitable on the car (cas below)

-Have you received dealer / party selling the car if there are any servicing records available on the car (see below).

-the Service Booklet Yes / No / Other Records Provided

-of the car (delete as applicable)

-(if applicable)?

-(in upplicable).
-Full Name of Service Workshop (if available):

-Address of Service Workshop (if available):

-Note: Other records could include printout from authorised dealer/workshop and/or service

-invoices (if available).

-Minimum PARF

-Rebate of the Car \$ / Not Applicable / Dealer is Unaware

-(delete or fill up as applicable)

-Has the car ever been involved in an Yes / No / Dealer is Unaware

-accident affecting the (delete as applicable)

-structure of the

-chassis?
-Note: If Yes, please provide details:

-Warranty For Car

-(if applicable) See Annex if applicable

-Car Details

-Date of Registration

-Chassis Number

-Engine Number

-Engine Type Petrol / Diesel / Electric / CNG or Hybrid System

-(delete as applicable)
+Projected Delivery Date Mileage of Pre-Owned Car km Where the car has a lower mileage with regular servicing, consumers can generally expect the car to be in better condition compared to a car with a higher mileage.
+Consumers may check with their dealer / party selling the car if there are any servicing records available on the car (see below).
+Have you received the Service Booklet of the car (if applicable)?
+Yes / No / Other Records Provided (delete as applicable) Full Name of Service Workshop (if available): Address of Service Workshop (if available): Note: Other records could include printout from authorised dealer/workshop and/or service invoices (if available).
+Minimum PARF Rebate of the Car \$/ Not Applicable / Dealer is Unaware (delete or fill up as applicable) Has the car ever been involved in an accident affecting the structure of the Yes / No / Dealer is Unaware (delete as applicable) chassis?
+Note: If Yes, please provide details: Warranty For Car (if applicable) See Annex if applicable Car Details Date of Registration Chassis Number Engine Number Engine Type Petrol / Diesel / Electric / CNG or Hybrid System (delete as applicable)

-Functional Checks Unless otherwise indicated, acceptable legends are: √ - Working / Satisfactory Condition x - Not Working / Unsatisfactory Condition / Item Worn Out Car Lightings Headlights / Fog Lights Tail Lamps Brake Lamps Reverse Lamps Directional Indicator Hazard Lights Suggested Checks: Ensure that all applicable headlights and headlamps are functional.
+Functional Checks Unless otherwise indicated, acceptable legends are: $\sqrt{ -$ Working / Satisfactory Condition x - Not Working / Unsatisfactory Condition / Item Worn Out Car Lightings Headlights / Fog Lights Tail Lamps Brake Lamps Reverse Lamps Directional Indicator Hazard Lights Suggested Checks: Ensure that all applicable headlights and headlamps are functional.
 Air-Conditioning Suggested Checks: Ensure that the air-conditioning remains cold for a prolonged period after the air-conditioning is turned on.
 If not, indicate unsatisfactory.
 In-Vehicle Unit (IU) Suggested Checks: Ensure that the In-Vehicle Unit (IU) is able to read and detect the value of the CashCard inserted.
 Windscreen Wiper Suggested Checks: Ensure that the windscreen wiper is able to function at different speeds and there are no abnormal sound.
 Side Windows Suggested Checks: Ensure that the side windows are able to be wound down and up using the applicable buttons and there are no abnormal sound.
-Horn Visual (Checks Bodywork Tyres and Rims Tyre Profile: Tyres Diameter: 13 / 14 / 15 / 16 / 17 / 18 / 19 / inch L Other Comments Note: Dealers may attach their ow up this Part detailing possible defe icular item is defective or fill
+Horn Visual Checks Bodywork Tyre Profile: Tyres and Rims Tyres Diameter: 13 / 14 / 15 / 16 / 17 / 18 / 19 / 0 D by:

-Both parties acknowledge that they have read and understood the terms of the Checklist and all the checks above were conducted in the presence of the consumer on:

-(Day) (Month) (Year)

-DEALER'S SIGNATURE & COMPANY STAMP: CONSUMER'S SIGNATURE:

-An initiative supported by:

-NAME:

-NAME:
+Other Comments I - rattach their own checklist to indicate the at a particular item is defective or fill - • ave read and understood the terms onducted in the presence of the co (Day) (Month) (Year) DEALER'S SIGNATUR COMPANY STAMP: E & CONSUMER'S SIGNATURE: An initiative supported by NAME.
+NAME.
+All illitative supported by NAME: NAME: 新加坡車業公會 Singapore Vehicle Traders Association